This easy Tofu Ricotta recipe is perfect for lasagna, ravioli, pizza, calzones, or served as a dip. No one will even notice it is tofu!

 🔪 Instructions

-Drain and press the tofu to get rid of the excess liquid.
-If you do not have a tofu press you can place the tofu in between a clean kitchen towel and place a heavy object, like a cast iron skillet, on top.
+Step 1: Drain and press the block of tofu to get rid of the excess water.
+If you do not have a tofu press you can place the tofu in between a clean kitchen towel.

 This vegan tofu ricotta cheese recipe not only tastes great in lasagna but tastes good with crackers as well.
 The crackers in the photo are my Pizza Crackers, which work really well with this basil-flavored Tofu Ricotta.